Moving on after treatment for kidney cancer

 - If you had radiation treatment, a summary of the type and dose of radiation and when and where it was given

-- If you had chemotherapy (including biologic therapy or targeted therapy), a list of your drugs, drug doses, and when you took them
+- If you had targeted therapy, immunotherapy, or chemotherapy, a list of your drugs, drug doses, and when you took them

-- Copies of your CTs, MRIs, or other imaging tests (these can often be placed on a DVD)
+- Copies of your CTs, MRIs, or other imaging tests (these can often be stored on a DVD, etc.)